soutaro/Align-text-baseline-sketch-plugin/README.md

 This plugin allows your text layers to be aligned vertically based on its font's baseline and cap height, not based on its frame.

-The built in *Align Vertically* command works really bad for some fonts including most CJK fonts.
+The built in *Align Vertically* command does not work as we expect for some of CJK fonts including standard Hiragino Kaku Gothic.

+The plugin provides three functionalities to help you working with text layers of CJK fonts.

+* Place text layers in the middle
+* Align text layers by baseline
+* Add a rectangle surrouding text in the given text layer, which can be used as a mask

 ## Example